This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 16. See Model Trains at Hornby Visitor Centre

 Visit Hornby Visitor Centre to see exquisite displays of rare items from famous manufacturers, including products from Hornby, Airfix, Scalextric, and Corgi archives.

 A trip to the Hornby Visitor Centre will take you on an enjoyable journey with displays of the founder Frank Hornby’s magnificent inventions.
-Here you’ll come across large model railway displays with interactive buttons for kids or those who consider themselves to be young at heart.
+Here you’ll come across large, model railways and railway displays with interactive buttons for kids or those who consider themselves to be young at heart.

 After a few fun hours of exploring, you’ll want to satisfy your belly with something delicious.
-Here are some of the best eateries in town that you should visit.
+Here are some of the best places to eat in Margate that you should visit.